joshijay802/Database_connectivity/Readme.txt

 This is a python program which helps to connect with mysql localhost server and perform operations

-Changing the readme file demo
+this change is made in a different branch